fzingg/hyperloop-showcase-rails5.1/README.md

 Remember this value, as we will need to use it later.

-## Step 4: Managing front end assets with Webpack
+## Step 4: Managing front end assets with Webpacker and YARN

 In the `app/javascript/packs` add the following two files: